Airtable Electronic Signature: Complete Setup Guide

 Set up a final action that takes the completed, signed PDF from DocuSign and attaches it back to the original record in Airtable.
 This keeps everything in one place.
 When you open a record, you see both the original document and the signed version without switching between apps.

-Choosing Between Native and External Signature Solutions
+Native vs External Signature Solutions for Airtable

 If you're generating documents from Airtable and need signatures, you have two approaches: TypeFlow's built-in signature capability or an external tool like DocuSign connected through automation.
 Each works well for different scenarios.